How to Install KVM on Ubuntu 24.04: Step-By-Step

 KVM supports several network modes—NAT, bridged, and isolated.

-- NAT: Allows VMs internet access through the host but isolates them from external networks.
+NAT: Allows VMs to access the internet through the host but isolates them from external networks.

 #2.
 Verify NAT configuration